parrt/msds501/notes/programming.md

 <img src=images/map-formula.png width=250>

-Dragging that formula down the Cost column, applies the formula to the following rows, thus, create the new column.
+Dragging that formula down the Cost column, applies the formula to the following rows, thus, filling the new column.

 Programmatically, what we're doing is multiplying the *ith* element from two different sequences and placing the result in the *ith* position of the output sequence: